 Music Scholarships

-All applicants are considered for available scholarships.
-Students in an instrumental or vocal area of greater need may receive higher priority in the consideration process.
+All applicants are automatically considered, with priority given to those in high-need instrumental or vocal areas.
 To be considered for music scholarships, students must:

 1. Apply for admission to the University by February 15.